 As described in note 10, the Bank undertakes derivative activity for three primary purposes; to create risk management solutions for clients, to manage the portfolio risks arising from client business and to manage and hedge the Bank's own risks.
 Most of the Bank's derivative exposures arise from sales and trading activities within GB&M and are treated as traded risk for market risk management purposes.
 Within derivative assets and liabilities there are portfolios of derivatives which are not risk managed on a trading intent basis and are treated as non-traded risk for VaR measurement purposes.
 These arise when the derivative was entered into in order to manage risk arising from non-traded exposures.
 These include non-qualifying hedging derivatives, and derivatives qualifying for fair value and cash flow hedge accounting.
 The use of on-qualifying hedges whose primary risks relate to interest rate and foreign exchange exposure is described in note 3(I).
-Details of derivatives in fair value and cash flow hedge accounting relationships are given in Note 10 on the Financial Statements.
+Details of derivatives in fair value and cash flow hedge accounting.
 The Bank's primary risks in respect of these instruments relate to interest rate and foreign exchange risks.